yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ```
 We're almost ready to push our our docker image up to the DockerHub.
 We just need to rename it to our namespace first.

-Using the ``docker tag`` command, tag the image you created in the previous section to your namespace.
+Using the `docker tag` command, tag the image you created in the previous section to your namespace.
 For example, I would run:

 ```bash
 docker tag <CID> your-user-name/image-name[:tag]
 ```

-``tag`` is the tag I used in my `docker build` commands in the previous section, and `your-user-name/image-name` is the full name of the new Docker image I want to push to the Hub. `your-user-name` is my username at dockerhub, and also my namespace for all my images.
-The `:latest` is a versioning scheme you can append to. all images should be tagged with an appropriate prefix before being pushed.
+`tag` is the tag used in `docker build` commands and `your-user-name/image-name` is the full name of the new Docker image we want to push to the Hub. `your-user-name` is your username at dockerhub, and also my namespace for all my images.
+All images should be tagged with an appropriate prefix before being pushed.

 A push does not happen automatically on rebuilds; docker push should always be executed explicitly.
-Let's push you image as below:
+Let's push your image as below:

 ```bash
  docker push your-user-name/image-name